Building Pool Above Ground

 - The perimeter of each yard must be enclosed with a fence not less than 1.22 metres (4’-0”) high to a maximum height of 2.3 metres (7’-6”);

-- If the height of the outside wall of the pool is greater than 1.22 metres (4’-0”) and the steps, ladder or other means of entry to the pool is secured by a fence or gate, then the perimeter of the yard does not need to be enclosed with a fence;
+- If the outside height wall of the pool is greater than 1.22 metres (4’-0”) and the any other means of entry to the pool is secured by a fence or gate (enclosure), then the perimeter of the yard does not need to be enclosed with a fence;

 - All gates must be self-closing and self-latching;